RyanMyrvold/Performance-Decorators/README.md

-# 🚀 Performance Decorators
+# 🚀 Performance Decorators: A TypeScript Library for Efficient Performance Monitoring & Optimization

-Elevate your application's performance monitoring and optimization in Node.js and browsers with **Performance Decorators**, a TypeScript-based toolkit.
-Our decorators simplify the task of tracking performance bottlenecks and optimizing performance efficiently.
+Elevate your application's performance with Performance Decorators!
+This TypeScript library provides powerful tools for seamless performance monitoring and optimization in both Node.js and browser environments.
+Simplify the task of identifying performance bottlenecks and ensure your applications run efficiently with our easy-to-use decorators.

 ## 🌟 Features